Synchronized Shifting - the complete guide

 Mountain bikes have been able to run synchronized shifting for a while now.
 The requirements are slightly different.

-Change Shift Mode
+Change Shift Mode - enable synchro shift

 Reading all of the above, chances are pretty good that your bike can do synchro shifts.
-On Ultegra R8050, Dura-Ace R9150, GRX and newer this will be set up for you out of the box.
+For Ultegra R8050, Dura-Ace R9150, GRX and newer this will be set up for you out of the box.
 The older series Di2 may require a firmware update first.

 So how do you actually perform synchro shifts?